Teachers and staff could see more money in their paychecks and employer contributions towards their health care benefits next school year.

 Leander ISD continues to pay teachers more than the market salary, according to a study by LISD staff.

-For 2019–20, the human resource team recommended a 2 percent, across-the-board salary increase for district employees, as well as an increase in the district’s contribution towards health insurance to $340 per employee per month.
+For 2019–20, the human resource team recommended a 2-percent, across-the-board salary increase for district employees, as well as an increase in the district’s contribution toward health insurance to $340 per employee per month.